-Online programs are currently offered and administered through the main campus, Valley College - Martinsburg.
-Valley College - Martinsburg is a member of the National Council for State Authorization Reciprocity Association (SARA).
-Valley College is authorized to deliver distance education to students who reside in states that are also members of NC-SARA.
+Online programs are offered and administered through the main campus, Valley College - Martinsburg.
+Valley College - Martinsburg is a member of the National Council for State Authorization Reciprocity Association (SARA) and is authorized to deliver distance education to students who reside in states that are also members of NC-SARA.
 While a class is in session, students may access their classes 24/7, unless there is a scheduled or unscheduled maintenance issue with Moodlerooms.
-Notices for scheduled maintenance will be posted to allow students to adjust their schedules accordingly.
+Notices for scheduled maintenance are posted to allow students to adjust their schedules accordingly.
+Dates are subject to change.